Lake Caliraya: Lake creation

 Lake Caliraya was created after the construction of Caliraya Dam, an embankment dam started in 1939 by US Army Corps of Engineers Chief in the Philippines, Lieutenant Colonel (later Major General) Hugh J. Casey, with the approval of Philippine Commonwealth President Manuel L. Quezon.
-The Caliraya River was dammed at its outlet from a large flat plateau area providing a large water reservoir for generating hydroelectric power for Southern Luzon.
+The Caliraya River was dammed at its outlet from a large plateau, providing a large reservoir to generate hydroelectric power for Southern Luzon.
 The dam was over 100 ft high from which a diversion canal was constructed several miles to the head of a steep slope about 950 feet above Laguna de Bay.
-Large penstocks were constructed diverting water down to the powerhouse below, with tailrace down to the Laguna lake.
+Large penstocks were constructed diverting water down to the powerhouse below, with a tailrace down to Laguna de Bay.
 The high head permitted the use of high-speed turbines and generators at relatively low unit costs.
-Initial estimate for the project was $5 million, or 10 million pesos, and an output of 40,000 horsepower.
+Initial estimate for the project was US$5 million, or ₱10 million, and an output of 40,000 horsepower.

 World War II

-During World War II, the dam was sabotaged by retreating Americans to prevent use by invading Japanese who rebuilt it, then, themselves sabotaged it as their own defeat approached.
+During World War II, the dam was sabotaged by retreating Americans in 1942 to prevent its use by invading Japanese Imperial troops who rebuilt it; they themselves sabotaged it as their own defeat approached in 1944.
 It was rebuilt and inaugurated in 1953 by the National Power Corporation (NAPOCOR).

 Development of the area

-Lake Caliraya was rediscovered in the late 60's by the Nieto and De Padua families who then popularized the lake to Manila's elite and expatriate communities.
+Lake Caliraya was rediscovered in the late 1960's by the Nieto and De Padua families who then popularized the lake to Manila's elite and expatriate communities.
 By the acquisition and consolidation of land titles surrounding the lake, they constructed a residential resort subdivision known as Sierra Lakes and the Dos Lagos Club for residents (now known as Lagos del Sol).
 Property values increased even more so when the main road to the lake was paved courtesy of a grant from the Japanese government and the refurbishing of the hydroelectric plant in 2004.
-Lake Caliraya eventually became a high-end neighborhood of vacation homes for the elites.
+Lake Caliraya eventually became a high-end neighborhood of elite vacation homes.

-During the 1980s, Lake Caliraya's surroundings were occupied by the locals with members of the New People's Army (NPA), which fought against destruction of local livelihood.
-Nevertheless, since the mid-1980s, there has been major real estate developments along the shores of the lake, with the construction of several small resorts and Caliraya Springs, a golf course and country club.
+During the 1980s, the Lake Caliraya area weas occupied by locals with members of the New People's Army (NPA), which fought against destruction of local livelihood.
+By the middle of the decade, there has been major real estate developments along the shores of the lake, with the construction of several small resorts and Caliraya Springs, a golf course and country club.
 Caliraya continues to be a haven for recreation, with activities including largemouth bass fishing, wind surfing, kite boarding, wake boarding, jet skiing, water skiing, boating, golf, camping, and other sporting and recreational outdoor activities.
 Property values remain high, and a new generation of developments, both private and commercial, are slowly coming onstream.